nodefleet/superapp-deployment/monitoring-stack/README.md

 # Canopy monitoring stack overview

-This  docker-compose.yaml contains the following software stack for production grade and monitoring purposes; prometheus, grafana for monitoring and cadvisor and node-exporter for container and server metrics respectively and traefik for loadbalancing purposes
+This docker-compose.yaml contains the following software stack for production grade and monitoring purposes; prometheus, grafana for monitoring and cadvisor and node-exporter for container and server metrics respectively and traefik for loadbalancing purposes.

+**New**: The stack now includes a **Canopy Frontend** application that provides a modern web interface for interacting with the Canopy blockchain network, including wallet functionality, explorer views, AMM interface, and more.

 We added a [.env](./.env) which is the file we use to parametrice all configurations in order to setup your personal canopy monitoring stack.
 It is intented to run by default for local testing but can be easily modified via .env variable to be configured for more robust staging/production purposes